Terraform05/CFT-Energy-Analysis/README.md

 ### Price Projection Using Forecast Inputs
 ![Future price forecast](plots/combined_future_price_forecast.png)
-- Feeding the predicted temperature & gas series plus a simple net-load surrogate into the XGBoost price model produces a 14-day PJM outlook; the regression still posts ~0.86 test R² / ~$5.9-MWh RMSE when validated on historical data.
+- Feeding the predicted temperature & gas series plus the XGBoost net-load surrogate into the price model produces a 14-day PJM outlook.
+The figure overlays actuals (blue) with both reconstructed history and forward predictions (orange dashed) so you can visually verify fit before trusting the tail.
 - Treat these forecasts as directional guidance (which days look riskier) rather than settlement-ready prices—the upstream temperature and gas errors compound beyond two weeks.

 ### Rolling Backtest
 ![Rolling backtest](plots/combined_rolling_backtest.png)
-- A 7-day walk-forward backtest retrains the daily XGBoost model using only historical data and predicts the price one week ahead; over the 2023–2024 window it lands at ~\$8/MWh RMSE with clear tracking of major swings.
+- A 7-day walk-forward backtest retrains the daily XGBoost model using only historical data at each step and predicts the price one week ahead.
+Over the 2023–2024 window it lands at ~$8/MWh RMSE (MAE ~$6/MWh) while still catching both winter spikes and spring dips.
-- The overlay shows how the forecast line (orange) follows the actual (blue) even during shoulder-season dips, giving a realistic view of forward accuracy rather than a single holdout snapshot.
+- The orange forecast line shadows the blue actual line even around regime shifts, giving a realistic view of forward accuracy instead of a single static holdout score.

 ---
 This README doubles as the project report.
 For deeper detail, review the Markdown commentary embedded throughout `energy.ipynb`, which mirrors and expands upon the observations noted above.
 Re-running the notebook will regenerate all figures and CSVs to keep this document in sync with the latest data.